-Most people recover fully, but some have persistent lung injury with reversible airway obstruction (reactive airways dysfunction syndrome) or pulmonary fibrosis; smokers may be at greater risk.
+Most people recover fully, but some have persistent lung injury with reversible airway obstruction (reactive airways dysfunction syndrome) or restrictive abnormalities and pulmonary fibrosis; smokers may be at greater risk.

 Because of the risk of ARDS, any patient with respiratory tract symptoms after toxic inhalation should be observed for 24 h.